thesysdev/examples/c1-artifact-presentation/README.md

 ```

 Open app in your browser and start prompting.
 Existing presentation content on the page is sent with each prompt to continue the document.

+## How it works

+### Backend

+1. /api/ask:

+- this endpoint accepts user prompt and optional prior presentation
+- it returns a stream of content
+- it adds user prompt and prior presentation to conversation history and calls the Thesys API to generate the content (using OpenAI client)

+### UI

+1. Install @thesysai/genui-sdk, @crayon-ai/react-ui
+2. Created home page with input and response renderer (using C1Component from @thesysai/genui-sdk)
+3. When user submits a prompt, it calls the /api/ask endpoint with the prompt and presentation and streams the response to the C1Component